CA Bus. & Prof. Code Sect.7191(a)(1) – What is a home inspection?

 Inspectors who do not have certain licenses

 Home inspectors who do not have general contractor, architectural, or structural pest control licenses and who are not registered engineers are expected to complete home inspections in the same manner as other home inspectors would be expected to do.
-Home inspectors who are not engineers are not allowed to perform analyses that would amount to practicing mechanical, electrical, or civil engineering.
+California Home Inspector Requirements do not require home inspectors who are not engineers are not allowed to perform analyses that would amount to practicing mechanical, electrical, or civil engineering.
 However, sellers and licensees still have the same obligations and duties regardless of the home inspectors’ license statuses.

 There are a number of things that home inspectors and their employers can’t do, including the following: